raspberrypilearning/micromine-bitcraft/worksheet.md

 1. Save and run your program by clicking `Run` and `Run Module`.
 You should see your message appear in the Minecraft chat window.

-	**Note: Any errors will be displayed in the Python Shell in red.
-If you get an error check your code carefully.
-The message disappears from Minecraft after 10 seconds: if you miss it, re-run your program.**
+	**Note: Any errors will be displayed in the Python shell in red.
+If you get an error, check your code carefully.
+The message disappears from Minecraft after ten seconds: if you miss it, re-run your program.**

-1. Next, create a pin which is connected to `GPIO 17` on the Raspberry Pi and `pin 0` on the micro:bit by typing:
+1. Next, create a pin which is connected to GPIO 17 on the Raspberry Pi and pin 0 on the micro:bit by typing:

 	```python
 	pin0 = DigitalInputDevice(17)